Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Responsible recycling and disposal of electronic waste.

-Requirements: Certified recyclers must follow strict environmental and ethical standards, ensuring proper e-waste handling, data security, and prohibition of exporting hazardous waste to developing countries.
+What are the Requirements: Certified recyclers must follow strict environmental and ethical standards, ensuring proper e-waste handling, data security, and prohibition of exporting hazardous waste to developing countries.
 Independent audits verify compliance.

-Description: e-Stewards certifies electronics recyclers that follow ethical and environmentally responsible e-waste management practices, thus preventing pollution caused by unsafe disposal.
+What does it mean: e-Stewards certifies electronics recyclers that follow ethical and environmentally responsible e-waste management practices, thus preventing pollution caused by unsafe disposal.

 Link: e-Stewards